Marcella Hayes

 Biography

 I am a historian of Latin America and early modern Iberia, with an emphasis on the Andes.
-I study how black people shaped early modern Iberian political life, using their ideas of community and methods of self-governance to rethink early modern concepts of belonging.
+I study how Black people shaped early modern Iberian political life, using their ideas of community and methods of self-governance to rethink early modern concepts of belonging.
 In my research and teaching, I focus on inclusion and exclusion, political claims-making, and the development of categories of identity.

-I am developing a second project on the black town criers and heralds of cities across the early modern Iberian empire.
+I am developing a second project on the Black town criers and heralds of cities across the early modern Iberian empire.
 Criers were central to early modern society, providing a mostly illiterate population with access to news.
 In many cities, many (if not most) criers had some degree of African ancestry.
-I will show how the role of the crier opened a space for black participation in the shaping and spread of important information.
+I will show how the role of the crier opened a space for Black participation in the shaping and spread of important information.

 My teaching fields include colonial Latin American history; modern Latin American history; early modern European history; histories of political mobilization; histories of race and gender.